jnpbl79/jnpbl79.github.io/resume-pablo-lopez.md

 * Created page controls to ease access to information across orders.
 * Updated components to view and handle price change requests.
 * Created feature to keep track and process acceptance states for batches in orders.

-> Rxchange is an online marketplace for wholesale dealers located in the EU, trading EU or EU-registered medicinal products.

 <small>*C#*, *ASP.NET*, *ASP.NET MVC*, *Entity Framework*, *SQL Server*</small>